kadaster-labs/sensrnet-sync/README.md

 # SensrNet Sync Application

-This is the sync component for the SensrNet application.
-It features a NestJS API, and makes use of Hyperledger Fabric.
+This is the sync component for the SensRNet application.
+It features a NestJS API and makes use of HyperLedger Fabric.

 ## Getting Started

-The stack can be ran using docke.
+The stack can be run using docker.

 ### Prerequisities